stnolting/neorv32/README.md

 ## Contact

-If you have any questions, bug reports, ideas or if you are facing problems with the NEORV32 or want to give some kinf of feedback, open a
+If you have any questions, bug reports, ideas or if you are facing problems with the NEORV32 or want to give some kind of feedback, open a
 [new issue](https://github.com/stnolting/neorv32/issues) or directly drop me a line:

   stnolting@gmail.com